Is It Safe To Eat Peaches During Pregnancy?

 Image: Shutterstock

 Peaches are natural detoxifying agents.
 While cleaning up your stomach and intestines, peaches also flush out unwanted toxins and waste from other organs such as liver, kidney, and spleen.
 What’s more, they also keep your heart functioning better.
+This detoxification factor of peaches is even helpful in washing the detrimental effects of air pollutants on the mother and the baby if eaten during pregnancy, as shown in a 2011 study conducted on 2,644 pregnant women (6).

 6. Beta-carotene

 Peaches are a natural source of this wonder vitamin., a precursor of vitamin A. The Wrocław University of Environmental and Life Sciences in Poland conducted a research to quantitatively analyze carotenoids in peaches.
-The study revealed that beta-carotene was the most abundant carotenoid in peaches, accounting for an average of 88% of the total carotenoid content.
+The study revealed that beta-carotene was the most abundant carotenoid in peaches, accounting for an average of 88% of the total carotenoid content (7).
 Eating peaches helps you fill up your body with healthy levels of beta caroteneiA colored pigment and vitamin A precursor found in fruits and vegetables conferring several benefits. .
 Beta carotene helps boost the immune system of your body and your baby.

 7. Reduce baby weight